OurVoiceUSA/HelloVoter/README.md

 Our Voice USA is a 501(c)(3) non-profit, non-partisan organization for civic education.
 We are writing tools to engage everyday citizens with the political process by providing easy access to civic information that's relevant to the individual.

+## HelloVoter App

+HelloVoter is designed to work on almost any consumer device.
+For the full version, install the app from either the [Google Play Store (Android)](https://play.google.com/store/apps/details?id=org.ourvoiceinitiative.ourvoice) or the [Apple Store (iPhone)](https://itunes.apple.com/us/app/our-voice-usa/id1275301651?ls=1&mt=8).
+For the web version, go to https://apps.ourvoiceusa.org/hellovoter/

 ## Development Setup

 Docker is required to get the database running, so make sure you have that installed on your system.